woodcox/11ty-solid-base/src/index.md

 To do:
  - look at 11ty docs & 11ty.rocks

-{% for record in esmeta.outputs %}
+{% for record in buildmeta.outputs %}
 {{ record[0] }}
 {% endfor %}